ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  such assignment.
-The provisions of this section shall apply to all bonds and mortgages and notes and mortgages and all assignments of moneys due, or  to  become due under building loan contracts executed by such owner, in like manner, and recorded or filed, from time to time as hereinbefore provided.
+The provisions of this section shall apply to all bonds and mortgages and notes and mortgages and all assignments of moneys due, or  to  become due under building loan contracts executed by such owner,
+ S. 1977--A  12

+ in like manner, and recorded or filed, from time to time as hereinbefore provided.
 In case of an assignment to trustees under the  provisions  of this  section,  the trustees and their successors shall be the agents of the assignor to receive and receipt for any and all sums advanced by the holder  of the building loan bond and mortgage or the building loan note and mortgage under the building loan contract and  such  assignment.
-No lienor shall have any priority over the bond and mortgage  or  note  and mortgage  given to secure the money agreed to be advanced under a build-
+No lienor  shall  have  any priority over the bond and mortgage or note and mortgage given to secure the money agreed to be advanced under a  build- ing loan contract or over the advances made thereunder, by reason of any act preceding the making and approval of such assignment.
- S. 1977  12

- ing loan contract or over the advances made thereunder, by reason of any act preceding the making and approval of such assignment.
   §  15.
 Section  38  of the lien law, as amended by chapter 859 of the